 - Perl is first "compiled" into bytecodes; those bytecodes are then interpreted.
-Ruby, Python, and Java all do essentially the same thing. - This is faster than shell interpretation, particularly when you get into some sort of loop.
-It is still slower than standard compilation. - On the machine I tested, an empty loop in bash for 1 million iterations takes 34 seconds; 1 million iterations of an empty loop in Perl takes 0.47 seconds.
-1 million iterations of empty loop in C run in 0.001 to 0.003 seconds.
+Ruby, Python, and Java all have modes that are along these lines, although of course there other options which make other tradeoffs. - This is faster than shell interpretation, particularly when you get into some sort of loop.
+It is still slower than standard compilation. - On machines that I have tested over the years, example times include: an empty loop in bash for 1 million iterations takes 34 seconds; 1 million iterations of an empty loop in Perl takes 0.47-0.59 seconds; 1 million iterations of empty loop in C run in 0.001 to 0.003 seconds.